American immigration to Mexico: Early settlers

-The first settlers in Mexico from the United States were traders and fur trappers.
+The first settlers to cross into Mexico from the United States were traders and fur trappers.
 This included settlements in the northern territories of Alta California, Santa Fe de Nuevo México and Mexican Texas.
 The first empresarial grant in Texas had been made under Spanish control to Stephen F. Austin, whose settlers, known as the Old Three Hundred, settled along the Brazos River in 1822.
 The grant was later ratified by the Mexican government.
 Twenty-three other empresarios brought settlers to the state, the majority from the United States.
 In 1824, Mexico enacted the General Colonization Law, which enabled all heads of household, regardless of race or immigrant status, to claim land in Mexico.
 Due to a large number of unassimilated American settlers and imported slaves, President Anastasio Bustamante outlawed further immigration of United States citizens to Texas through the Law of April 6, 1830, nonetheless immigration continued illegally.

 Mexico once recognized citizens born in the territory lost in the Treaty of Guadalupe Hidalgo to protect their property, farms, and ranches.
 However, they had to adopt a new nationality and very few descendants had ever decided to regain their Mexican nationality.